code-with-amitk/Code-examples/ds_questions/questions/vectors_arrays/2d-grid/unique_path-on-grid-dp.md

   - Count of paths will be same either we calculate for `2x3` or `3x2` matrix
   - Consider `3x2` matrix.
 We take `3x2` array. a[3][2]
 #### Steps
-  1. Count of reaching 1st row, 1st col is 1 always.
+  1. Number of paths to reach element in 1st row, 1st col is always 1, since only right and down movements allowed.
+So we can make 1st row, 1st col as 1.

 | 1 | 1 |
 | --- | --- |